a-la/alamode/README.md

 ## Why ÀLaMode

-ÀLaMode is a neat, fast, low-weight alternative to AST-based transpilers, such as `@babel` that treats _JSDoc_ with due care compared to _Babel_ which is an enemy of _JSDoc_.
-If you only want `import` and `export` statements, don't disrespect yourself by continuing to use _Babel_, switch to **ÀLaMode** today.
+ÀLaMode is a neat, fast, low-weight alternative to AST-based transpilers.
+If you only want `import` and `export` statements, don't disrespect yourself by continuing to use _Babel_, and make a switch to **ÀLaMode** today.
+What am I talking about?
+Read next.

 <p align="center"><a href="#table-of-contents"><img src="/.documentary/section-breaks/1.svg?sanitize=true" width="25"></a></p>

 ### It's Neat

 The source code is left pretty much intact, with line numbers preserved, and exports just being renamed to `module.export` while making sure to export the default module first if it is present.
 There is no need to come up with super-fancy solutions and try to build a rocket when all you need is a remote control.
 That means, don't worry about EcmaScript modules standard, it's significance is blown out of proportions by the "community" who has nothing better to do.
-Just rename <kbd>exports</kbd> to <kbd>module.exports</kbd> and <kbd>imports</kbd> to <kbd>require</kbd> &mdash; that's the philosophy behind ÀLaMode.
+Just rename <kbd>exports</kbd> to <kbd>module.exports</kbd> and <kbd>imports</kbd> to <kbd>require</kbd> &mdash; that's the philosophy behind _ÀLaMode_.

 <table>
 <tr><th>Source Code</th><th>Transpiled Code</th></tr>